 The first of three children, Hilary grew up mostly in Westport, CT.
 Her family has deep roots in Maine as well.
 Since 1985, she has lived in Somerville, MA, where she and her husband, Robert Estes, raised their two children.

 Hilary earned her BA in English from Harvard College in 1985 and her M.Ed. from the Harvard Graduate School of Education in 1990.
 In addition to poetry, her deep interests are in teaching and learning and in other forms of creative expression, including music and painting.

 For Hilary’s reflection, published in Mom Egg Review in 2020, on the genesis of her first full-length book, Asking the Form, go here.

 Hilary Sallick is the author of two full-length collections, Love Is A Shore and Asking the Form, and a chapbook Winter Roses.
 Her poems can be found in Ibbetson Street, The Poetry Porch, LEON Literary Review, Vita Poetica, Small Orange, The Inflectionist Review, Exposition Review, Empty House Press, Constellations, and in other journals.

 Since 2004, Hilary has taught reading and writing to adult learners at SCALE (Somerville Center for Adult Learning Experiences) in Somerville, MA.
 For a small glimpse of her work, go here.

-She is vice-president of the New England Poetry Club, founded in 1915 by Robert Frost, Conrad Aiken, and Amy Lowell.
-The New England Poetry Club is a community of poets that fosters the love of reading and writing poetry.
-Membership is open to all.
+Hilary is also vice-president of the New England Poetry Club, founded in 1915 by Robert Frost, Conrad Aiken, and Amy Lowell.
+The New England Poetry Club is a community of poets and fosters the love of reading and writing poetry.
+Membership is open to all!